kkasperczyk-no/connectedhomeip/examples/all-clusters-app/nrfconnect/README.md

 Before you start testing the application, you can select one of the build types supported by the sample.
 This sample supports the following build types, depending on the selected board:

 - debug -- Debug version of the application - can be used to enable additional features for verifying the application behavior, such as logs or command-line shell.
 - release -- Release version of the application - can be used to enable only the necessary application functionalities to optimize its performance.
+It has Device Firmware Upgrade feature enabled.
+- dfu -- Debug version of the application with Device Firmware Upgrade feature support.

 For more information, see the
 [Configuring nRF Connect SDK examples](../../../docs/guides/nrfconnect_examples_configuration.md)